nagendraachanta/Forecast-mortagage-rates-2024-and-Beyond/Code/Data Joins/readme.md

-A join is performed using SQL language to create a dataset using multiple datasets.
+A join is performed on multiple datasets using SQL language to create a dataset